bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Yeah, I think so.
 Like if we could get to interrupt testing in like the next few weeks, that would be amazing.

-Oliver Gugger: 00:04:06
+Mark Erhardt: 00:04:06

 Super cool.

-Jonas Foss-Hellmuth: 00:04:07
+Oliver Gugger: 00:04:07

 Yeah, there were a couple of review rounds on the spec and while implementing our version or while Lalo implemented our version, we found out some things that we changed in the spec.
 And so far there hasn't been a lot of controversy.
 So maybe it could be finalized pretty soon.

-Oliver Gugger: 00:04:29
+Mark Erhardt: 00:04:29

 That sounds very cool.

 ## Changes to the scripts in Taproot Channels

-Oliver Gugger: 00:04:30
+Mark Erhardt: 00:04:30

-So basically the benefits would include that if a unannounced channel gets closed for somebody that doesn't have more information about that transaction, if there are no unsettled 'HTLCs' or 'PTLCs' attached, it will look just like a single SIG payment.
+So basically the benefits would include that if a unannounced channel gets closed for somebody that doesn't have more information about that transaction, if there are no unsettled 'HTLCs' or 'PTLCs' attached, it will look just like a single-sig payment.
 That's one of the privacy benefits that we talked about.

-Jonas Foss-Hellmuth: 00:04:54
+Oliver Gugger: 00:04:54

 For the cooperative case.

-Oliver Gugger: 00:04:55
+Mark Erhardt: 00:04:55

 For the cooperative success case, right?
 Yes.